ospalh/anki-addons/pages/Colorful toolbar.md

 status: working
 status_color: green
 status_text_color: white
-abstract: Replace the top menu bar with the “Decks Study Add Browse” text buttons and the two rather drab sync and statistics buttons with a colorful icon toolbar like the one in Anki 1.
+abstract: "Replace the top menu bar with the “Decks Study Add Browse” text buttons and the two rather drab sync and statistics buttons with a colorful icon toolbar like the one in Anki 1."
 subtitle: Get back the Anki1 look
 first_image: Colorful%20toolbar.png
-first_alt: Anki 2 review window with two icon bars.
-The review area reads Die Hauptstadt von Niue ist
+first_alt: "Anki 2 review window with two icon bars.
+The review area reads Die Hauptstadt von Niue ist"
 ankiweb_id: 388296573

 Replace the top menu bar with the “Decks Study Add Browse” text